-Leadership is one of the top competencies needed to demonstrate career readiness.
+Leadership is one of the top skills necessary to demonstrate career readiness.
 In a survey by the National Association of Colleges and Employers, almost 60% of employers rated leadership as either very important or extremely important for college graduates to have to enter the workforce (Job Outlook 2022).
 CASNR has a multitude of leadership opportunities waiting for you!

 Lead Through Student Organizations and Judging Teams

 Being a leader isn’t just for club officers.
-Volunteering to help on committees and with events are also great ways to develop leadership skills.
+Volunteering to help on committees and with events are just two examples of great ways to develop leadership skills.
 Check out the many CASNR student organizations available to help you develop valuable leadership skills!
 Getting involved in our judging teams can also provide the skills employers are looking for such as communication, critical thinking, decision-making and more!

 Logan Greeno - Husker Bass Anglers